 LEFT OUTER JOIN Position T2

-A full outer join is also known as a full join.
-It merges rows from two tables based on a related column.
+A full outer join, also known simply as a full join, merges rows from two tables based on a related column.
 Unlike inner joins, it returns all rows from both tables.
-Inner joins only return rows with matching values in both tables.
-Outer joins (left and right) include all rows from one table and matching rows from the other.
-A full outer join returns NULL values if there is no match in either table.
+Inner joins only return matching rows, while outer joins (left and right) include all rows from one table and matching ones from the other.
+A full outer join returns NULL values where no match is found in either table.

 Input Data